yubrshen/yubrshen-github.io/20210529164328-deps_edn_for_clojurescirpt_shadow_cljs_be_connectable_with_cider_connect_cljs.md

                  :main-opts ["-m" "nrepl.cmdline" "--middleware"
                              "[cider.nrepl/cider-middleware,cider.piggieback/wrap-cljs-repl]"]}

-I figured the solution bBased on my experiment, and hint from [nREPL](https://shadow-cljs.github.io/docs/UsersGuide.html#nREPL) of Shadow-cljs server:
+I figured the solution based on my experiment, and hint from [nREPL](https://shadow-cljs.github.io/docs/UsersGuide.html#nREPL) of Shadow-cljs server:

     If the popular middleware cider-nrepl is found on the classpath (e.g. it’s included in :dependencies), it will be used automatically.
 No additional configuration required.